Department: School of Journalism and Communication

 • Ability to successfully complete a criminal background check.

-• Demonstrated knowledge of the CAS standards that pertain to academic and/or career advising.
+• Demonstrated awareness of the CAS Standards that pertain to academic and/or career advising.

-• Proficiency in a second language for use in outreach and retention programming with prospective students and their families.
+• Proficiency in a second language for use in outreach and retention programming.

 FLSA Exempt: Yes